rolux/gtadb.org/readme.md

 # gta6map

-This is a speculative map of Grand Theft Auto VI, including all landmarks that have been identified so far.
+This is an interactive map of Grand Theft Auto VI, including all landmarks that have been identified so far.

 You can see the map here: https://rolux.github.io/gta6map